buildbot/buildbot/master/docs/developer/data.rst

         :type: list

-        This attribute should list the message fields hose values will comprise the fields in the message routing key between the type and the event.
+        This attribute should list the message fields whose values will comprise the fields in the message routing key between the type and the event.

         In the example above, a call to ``produceEvent({ 'pubid' : 10, 'name' : 'Winchester' }, 'opened')`` would result in a message with routing key ``('pub', '10', 'opened')``.

+    .. py:attribute:: entityType

+        :type: :py:class:`buildbot.data.types.Entity`

+        The entity type describes the types of all of the fields in this particular resource type.
+        See :py:class:`buildbot.data.types.Entity` and :ref:`Adding-Fields-To-Resource-Types`.

+    The parent class provides the following methods

     .. py:method:: getEndpoints()